Personal Injury Claims

 Information you can provide which will help your claim includes:

-* Evidence of lost income as the result of being unable to work due to your injury
+- Evidence of lost income as the result of being unable to work due to your personal injury.

-The second part of this stage is to demonstrate that the other party was at fault and it was their error, rather than random chance, which caused you harm.
-The more thorough your solicitor is at this point, the stronger your accident claim will be.
+Your personal injury solicitor will also need to demonstrate that the other party was at fault, and it was their error, rather than random chance, that caused you harm.
+The more detailed your solicitor is at this point, the stronger your accident compensation claim will be.
 Evidence may include anything from photographs of the crash scene, to witness statements, copies of a company’s maintenance schedule, or information from a business’ accident report book.
 This stage can take several months, but it is important to be thorough in obtaining the maximum possible payment.

-Once they have collated the body of evidence necessary to prove your claim, your lawyer will contact the responsible party and ask them to acknowledge responsibility.
-They will ask for damages not only for your physical injury, but also to compensate for the money you have had to spend as the result of your injuries such as lost earnings, cancelled holidays, private physiotherapy, or travel expenses for ongoing medical treatment.
+Once they have collated the body of evidence necessary to prove your claim, your personal injury lawyer will contact the relevant party and ask them to acknowledge responsibility.
+They will ask for damages not only for your physical injury, but also to compensate for the money you have had to spend as the result of your injuries.
+For instance:

-If the other party denies liability or feels you may have been in some way responsible, they may refuse to make any compensation payment.
-In this instance, your lawyer may recommend you challenge the claim in court where a judge can award compensation.
+If the other party denies liability or feels you may have been in some way responsible, they may refuse to make any accident compensation payment.
+In this instance, your lawyer may recommend you challenge the claim in court where a judge can award damages.

-There is no definitive time in which a claim must be settled.
-Most personal injury claims must be submitted either within three years of the date of injury, or of the date an injury was attributed to the accident – whichever is the most recent.
+There is no definitive time in which a personal injury compensation claim must be settled.
+In the most part, the personal injury claim time limit is either within three years of the date of injury or of the date an injury was attributed to the accident – whichever is the most recent.
 As a general rule, the less severe the injury and the clearer the evidence, the shorter the claim time will be.

-As with processing time, it is not possible to predict the exact amount of compensation.
-It can range from around £800 for a tooth broken from a dangerous tackle on a sporting pitch, to hundreds of thousands of pounds for brain damage sustained by a baby at birth due to inadequate monitoring of the mother.
+As with processing time, it is not possible to predict an exact amount of personal injury compensation.
+It can range from around £800 for a broken tooth to £100,000s for brain damage.

 As well as factoring in the extent of your injury, the long-term implications it has for you, and any financial expenses you have incurred, the other party will also seek to prove if you were partially responsible.
-For example, if you were injured in a car accident which was wholly the fault of the other driver but your injuries were worse than they would otherwise have been because you were not wearing a seatbelt.
+For example, if you were injured in a car accident (which was wholly the fault of the other driver), but your injuries were worsened by the fact that you were not wearing a seatbelt.

 What is No Win No Fee?

-At The Compensation Experts, we offer our clients the option of a Conditional Fee Agreement, which is often referred to as “No Win No Fee”*.
-This arrangement takes away the financial risk of paying a lawyer with no guarantee your claim will be a success.
-If you are not awarded compensation then, assuming the information you give is correct, and that you accept the legal advice your solicitor has provided, you have no legal fees to pay.
+All of the solicitors that work with The Compensation Experts offer our clients a Conditional Fee Agreement, which is often referred to as as “No Win No Fee”*.
+This arrangement takes away the financial risk of paying a personal injury lawyer before being guaranteed success; if you are not awarded compensation then, assuming the information you give is correct, and that you accept the legal advice your solicitor has provided, you will have no legal fees to pay.

 It is possible to claim compensation on behalf of another person if they are underage or incapable of making a claim for themselves.
 This usually happens when a parent claims in the name of an injured child, or an adult child claims on behalf of an elderly relative.
 A person can also claim on behalf of someone who is mentally incapacitated, either as the result of their injuries or due to a pre-existing condition.
 In all of these instances, the money is paid to, or held in trust for, the injured party.
 It is not paid to the claimant.

 Personal injury lawyers working with The Compensation Experts can also claim compensation after accidental or wrongful death.
-These incidences are understandably delicate at what can be an already traumatic time for the victim’s family, however, our experience is that claiming compensation can be a healing process for them as there is legal acknowledgement of responsibility by the other party.
+These incidences are understandably delicate, at what can be an already traumatic time for the victim’s family.
+However, in our experience, claiming accident compensation can be a healing process as there is legal acknowledgement of responsibility by the other party.

-Every claim is unique and just because you may have heard about someone with a similar injury to yours receiving a certain amount of compensation, doesn’t mean yours will automatically be the same.
-There are so many variables in each case from the circumstances which led to your injury, to the ongoing impact it has on your life, and the commitment and experience of the lawyer you engage.
+Every personal injury compensation claim is unique and, just because you may have heard about someone with a similar injury to yours receiving a certain amount of compensation, it doesn’t mean yours will automatically be the same.
+There are so many variables in each case, from the circumstances which led to your injury to the ongoing impact it has on your life and the commitment and experience of the lawyer you engage.

 Am I eligible?